Buying bitcoin in the UK has never been easier and if you’re new to it and looking to buy some yourself this article might be for you.

 Much like why people buy gold in the UK, buying bitcoin is no different.
 There’s a meme in the bitcoin community which suggests most people get into bitcoin to make money but tend to stay in the space once they understand its sound monetary properties.

-Is it legal to buy bitcoin in the UK?
+Is it legal to invest in bitcoin in the UK?

 Yes it is absolutely legal to buy bitcoin in the UK.